Prag8855/aab/content/guides/gewerbeschein.md

 ## What to do next

 The *Gewerbeanmeldung* is not the only step to start a business.
-You must also [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).
+You must also [register your business with the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).

 **[How to start a business in Germany ➞](/guides/start-a-business-in-germany)**